HarrisSte/BUGbytes/README.md

 ## References and Sources

 Our team utilized numerous resources to aid in the development of this application.
-Starting with working through documentation to understand our API key, components, and Heroku.
+Each of these resources were key to understanding our direction and how to handle each step.
+Starting with working through documentation to understand our API key, MDBootstrap/React-Bootstrap components, and Heroku.
 <br>
 <br>
 Additional resources we utilized were sourced through MDN, Stackoverflow, W3Schools, YouTube tutorials (when working through setting up our bugs comment system).